-Use single-hand fly rods in 7 to 8 weight size for most mid-sized rivers and 8 to 9 weights for the larger faster flowing river.
+Use single-hand fly rods in 7 to 8-weight sizes for most mid-sized rivers and 8 to 9 weights for the larger faster flowing river.
 Combine this with floating fly lines and 1 to 14-pound tippets, and you are good to go.

-To see all the methods used for steelhead, best setups, and best flies, check out Fly Fishing For Steelhead.
+To see all the methods used for steelhead, the best setups, and the best flies, check out Fly Fishing For Steelhead.

 Float Fishing Steelhead In BC